Kevin Toney

-Kevin Kraig Toney is an American jazz pianist and composer who was a member of The Blackbyrds.
+Kevin Kraig Toney (April 23, 1953 – March 18, 2024) was an American jazz pianist and composer who was a member of The Blackbyrds.

 Biography

 A native of Detroit, he graduated from Cass Technical High School.
 In his teens he listened to the music of John Coltrane and Art Tatum.
 He attended Howard University where Donald Byrd, head of the jazz studies department, assembled a group of students which became the fusion band the Blackbyrds, led by Toney.
 The band played with Chick Corea, The Crusaders, Herbie Hancock, and Grover Washington Jr. Seven albums by the band were released.
 Three were certified gold.
 The band's hits included "Rock Creek Park" and "Unfinished Business", both written by Toney.
 The latter received a Grammy Award nomination.